-As enterprises gain the opportunity to store and analyze huge volumes of data, they will get to create and manage 60% of big data in the near future.
+As enterprises gain the opportunity for real-time big data an, they will get to create and manage 60% of big data in the near future.
 However, individual consumers have a significant role to play in data growth, too.
 In the same report, IDC also estimates that 6 billion users, or 75% of the world’s population, will be interacting with online data every day by 2025.
 In other terms, each connected user will be having at least one data interaction every 18 seconds.

 Such large datasets are challenging to work with in terms of their storage and processing.
 Until recently, big data processing challenges were solved by open-source ecosystems, such as Hadoop and NoSQL.
 However, open-source technologies require manual configuration and troubleshooting, which can be rather complicated for most companies.
 In search for more elasticity, businesses started to migrate big data to the cloud.